Pedro-Porto/space_invaders/README.md

 # Space Invaders

-- Works only on unix.
+- Works only on linux.

 How to use:
 - Use W A S D to move